 Spray foam insulation is professionally installed at the same point in the construction cycle as other types of insulation.
 That is, it should be installed after the rough plumbing, electrical wiring, and heating and air conditioning ducts have been installed, but before the interior walls are completed in new home construction.
 In some cases polyurethane foam also can be applied in older homes, to the inside of roofs and under floors after construction has been completed.

-Polyurethane insulation is sprayed on as a liquid which reacts and expends in place.
+Polyurethane insulation seals your house: Polyurethane insulation is sprayed on as a liquid which reacts and expends in place.
 This expansion action also seals all of the cracks and crevasses in your wall’s exterior sheathing.
 The result is that air can no longer slip in: your house will be less drafty and more comfortable.

 Air leakage can also introduce moisture into the wall cavity, resulting in wet insulation and mold and mildew.
 With the sealing effects of polyurethane insulation, this will not be a concern.

-Most house design professionals will advise you to seal the house structure as tight as possible and provide the necessary ventilation through the heating and air conditioning system.
+Your house does need to be ventilated: Most house design professionals will advise you to seal the house structure as tight as possible and provide the necessary ventilation through the heating and air conditioning system.
 Many systems employ an “air exchanger” which is designed to pre-condition (either warm or cool) the incoming outside air with the outgoing exhaust air.
 In this manner, you can build an extremely energy efficient exterior shell using polyurethane foam while still providing controlled and energy efficient ventilation.

 Unlike cellulose and fiberglass materials, closed-cell foam is impervious to water absorption and wicking.
 Yet the closed-cell structure allows the passage of water vapor (high energy particles) to allow your home envelope to “breathe”.
 Liquid water has much larger particles and is unable to pass into or through a closed-cell foam barrier.